Tackling Affordable Housing in the Northeast

-Northeastern metros like Philadelphia and Boston were experiencing a decline in affordability even before the health crisis.
-High land and construction costs, strict zoning regulations and other factors all contributed to the region’s lack of affordable housing supply.
+Northeastern metros like New York, Philadelphia, and Boston were experiencing a decline in affordability even before the health crisis.
+High land and construction costs, strict zoning regulations and other factors — such as rising prices for New York City office space lifting average asking rates for adjacent commercial property — all contributed to the region’s lack of affordable housing supply.

 To understand how developers are navigating the most recent challenges and what the path to recovery looks like, Multi-Housing News reached out to Standard Communities’ Director of Northeast Development, Sean Carpenter.
 He recently joined the company from nonprofit developer AHSC Inc. and has more than 20 years of experience in affordable housing development, entitlements, financing and policy.